Thebuilderekes/blog/notes.md

    }

-   //if there ius a problem redirect user to signin page with login data if(isset[$SESSION['signin']]){
+   //if there is a problem redirect user to signin page if(isset[$SESSION['signin']]){
         $_SESSION['signin-data'] = $_POST;
         header('location:' .
-ROOt_URL . 'signin.php');
+ROOT_URL . 'signin.php');
         die();
    }